 Writer / Editor / Public Speaker/ Teacher

 Philip Ivory lives in Tucson, Ariz.
 He studied literature at Columbia University and works as a professional writer/communications specialist.
-He writes fiction and teaches writing on the intermediate level at the Writers Studio Tucson.
+He writes fiction and is working on a novel.
+He is assistant director of the Writers Studio Tucson and teaches on the intermediate level.

 - “Apparition on the Threshold,” flash fiction published May 2018 in Ghost Parachute.